Reading Wiener in 2025

 Half a century after Wiener warned of a system governed by feedback and two decades after McLuhan detailed the sensorium’s submission to the circuit, Gilles Deleuze diagnosed the political consequence of this merger: the successor to Foucault’s disciplinary institutions are the societies of control.

-The core distinction lies in the mechanism of governance: the shift from mold to modulation.
-Disciplinary societies function like molds, stamping out fixed individuals within bounded spaces.
-They are discontinuous, structured by the start and stop of enclosed institutions: the factory whistle, the school bell.
-Control, by contrast, is continuous and everywhere.
-It does not reside in the visible, spatial constraints of walls, but exists within the very infrastructure we use—the networks, the code, and the algorithmic scoring systems.
+The core distinction lies in the mechanism of governance.
+Disciplinary societies functioned like molds, stamping out fixed individuals within bounded spaces.
+They were discontinuous, marked by the start and stop of the factory whistle or school bell.
+Control is continuous and everywhere.
+It does not reside in the visible walls but in the infrastructure of the loop: the networks, the code, and the algorithmic scoring systems that manage our access to reality.
+A fixed physical location no longer defines a subject; a subject is spotlighted by their position in a fluid digital stream, constantly tracked by passwords, access cards, and transaction records.

 “The old power was defined by the individual—its signature, its number, its place in a mass.
 The new power is defined by the dividual—masses, samples, data, markets, or ‘banks.’
 It is no longer a question of disciplining people, but of controlling access.”